MaazAhmed416/stock-analysis/README.md

 For the year of 2018, most of the tickers made a loss except 2.
 Also, the total volume of the stocks that were traded had also decreased for most of the tickers.
 It's not quite clear why this happened.
 The losses incurred were mostly lower percentage numbers compared to the gain percentage numbers in 2017.

 ## Summary of the analysis

+### Refactoring the code
+Refactoring the code helped the process become more efficient and quicker.
+One key additional thing we added was the three output arrays(tickerIndex and tickerVolumes) as arrays.
+The extra array helped us loop through the rows, increase the ticker volume and add the total volume of the ticker.
+After this process, we were able to create our if-statements to select the ticker we want and get the total volume and return for it.

+### Original code
+In the original code, we had the starting and ending price and we looped through all the values.
+We only had one loop for this code.

+### Refactored code
+For the refactored code, we had a inner and outer loop.
+Moreover, the running time of the code was shortened.
+This is a positive result of the refactored code which tells us it will run well even for more tickers.